stars-and-signs/stars-and-signs/docs/protagonist_creation/protagonist-creation - Copy.md

 ## Class

 Choose a Class.
 You gain the Core Features for that Class.
-Choose one additional Class Feature for which you qualify from that Class.

 Create an Agenda using your Class’s suggested Agendas for inspiration.